HarshitRV/Java-Programs/README.md

 12. Array.java: Simple program to demonstrate arrays in java.
 13. Fibonacci.java: Get n number of elements in Fibonacc Series.
 14. LoweCaseVSUpperCase.java: Check if the entered char is lowercase or uppercase.
+15. IncrementDecrement.java: Understanding the increment and decrement operator assignments.
+16. Shadowing.java: Understanding the concept of Shadowing in java.

 ## Java College Programs
 1. UserInput.java: Program to show how to take user input.